xerone2/xerone2.github.io/index.md

 ---

 # Welcome to My Portfolio
 Hi!
-I'm [Your Name], an IT security enthusiast with certifications like Security+ and ISC2 Certified in Cybersecurity.
-Here, you'll find my projects, skills, and contributions to the cybersecurity community.
+I'm Ankit Kumar, a cybersecurity enthusiast driven by a passion for safeguarding digital landscapes.
+I excel at quickly mastering new technologies and applying them to solve complex security challenges, always aiming to stay ahead of evolving threats.

 ## Projects
-- **[Project 1](link-to-project-1):** Brief description of the project.
+- **[SOC Automation](link-to-project-1):** Brief description of the project.
-- **[Project 2](link-to-project-2):** Brief description of the project.
+- **[Password Manager](https://github.com/xerone2/Vault-Of-Codes/tree/main/MySQL%20Password%20Manager):** Python Password Manager is designed with a focus on user data security, employing advanced hashing and encryption techniques to safeguard personal information.

 ## Skills
 - Cybersecurity